Heart, Mouth, and the Sinner’s Prayer

 1Pet 3:20-21.
 (CJB) [20] to those who were disobedient long ago, in the days of Noach, when God waited patiently during the building of the ark, in which a few people—to be specific, eight—were delivered by means of water.
 [21] This also prefigures what delivers us now, the water of immersion, which is not the removal of dirt from the body, but one’s pledge to keep a good conscience toward God, through the resurrection of Yeshua the Messiah.

-The concept that Christian baptism represents Jesus’ death, burial and resurrection came into use early, and was supported by Paul, himself in Col 2:12, but that was not the original intent of the rite.
+The concept that Christian baptism represents Jesus’ death, burial and resurrection came into use early, and was supported by Paul, himself, in Col 2:12, but that was not the original intent of the rite.

 2. “Jesus did not prescribe a certain mode of baptism, and the Bible never stresses any particular mode.”
 That is true precisely because it was not a new concept that needed to be explained.
 Christian baptism is patterned on the Jewish rites for ritual purification of new converts.
 The original writers of the Bible and their audiences, both in Israel and the Diaspora, were all intimately familiar with the Jewish purification rites, and there could have been no ambiguity on the forms required.